DaedalicEntertainment/lua-coding-conventions/README.md

       function f (...)
       end

-4.4. _Functions for accessing fields of a class have their name begin with Get or Set._
+4.4. _Names of functions for accessing fields of a class begin with `Get` or `Set`.
+This implies that we consider them part of the public interface of the class._

+4.5. _Names of functions that are used as callbacks for events begin with `on`.
+This implies that we don't consider them part of the public interface of the class._

-4.5. _Verify all mandatory function parameters using `assert` guards:_
+4.6. _Verify all mandatory function parameters using `assert` guards:_

       assert(type(eventId) == "string", "Invalid parameter #2: expected string, got ".. type(eventId))

-4.6. _Put all optional function parameters last and provide reasonable default values:_
+4.7. _Put all optional function parameters last and provide reasonable default values:_

       function CoroutineScheduler:Wait(delay, ...)
         delay = delay or self.MIN_WAIT_TIME

-4.7. _Define abstract methods by providing a default implementation that raises an error._
+4.8. _Define abstract methods by providing a default implementation that raises an error._

-4.8. _Generally, do not define functions in the global namespace._
+4.9. _Generally, do not define functions in the global namespace._

-4.9. _Avoid functions with more than six parameters._
+4.10. _Avoid functions with more than six parameters._

-4.10. _Consider using string constants instead of boolean function parameters._
+4.11. _Consider using string constants instead of boolean function parameters._

       -- Hard to read.
       MessageBox:Show("Nice Title", "Nice Text", false)